IBM/cloud-native-starter/workshop/01-introduction.md

 * **Leverage platforms as much as possible – do as little as possible in language-specific frameworks**

-> The advantage of using Kubernetes and Istio for features like traffic management is, that these features are language agnostic.
+> The great advantage of using Kubernetes and Istio for features like traffic management is that these features are language agnostic.
 Cloud-native applications can be, and often are, polyglot.
-This allows developers to **pick the best possible languages** for the **specific tasks** (for exmaple: for the frontend ```JavaScript``` and for the backend ```Java```).
+This allows developers to **pick the best possible languages** for **specific tasks** (for example: ```JavaScript``` for the frontend and ```Java``` for the backend).

-* **Use open-source components for the core services of the application only**
+* **Only use open-source components for the core services of the application**

-> Pretty much everyone loves open source.
-For example the Java stack leverages [OpenJ9](https://www.eclipse.org/openj9/), [OpenJDK](https://openjdk.java.net/) from [AdoptOpenJDK](https://adoptopenjdk.net/), [OpenLiberty](https://openliberty.io/) and [MicroProfile](https://microprofile.io/).
-[Kubernetes](https://kubernetes.io/) and [Istio](https://istio.io/) are obviously open source projects as well.
+> Pretty much everyone loves open source, we certainly do.
+In our starter project for example: the Java stack leverages [OpenJ9](https://www.eclipse.org/openj9/), [OpenJDK](https://openjdk.java.net/) from [AdoptOpenJDK](https://adoptopenjdk.net/), [OpenLiberty](https://openliberty.io/) and [MicroProfile](https://microprofile.io/).
+[Kubernetes](https://kubernetes.io/) and [Istio](https://istio.io/) are obviously open source projects, too.

 * **Make the first-time experience as simple as possible**

 > The example application shows several features working together, see below for details.
-There are also scripts to deploy services very easily, basically one script per service, similar to the **‘cf push’** [experience](https://www.youtube.com/watch?v=dvLCT19I4QY) for Cloud Foundry applications.
+There are also scripts to deploy services very easily, basically one script per service, which is very similar to the **‘cf push’** [experience](https://www.youtube.com/watch?v=dvLCT19I4QY) for Cloud Foundry applications.

-* **Be able to run the application in different environments**
+* **Ability to run the application in different environments**

-> Fortunately, this is one of the main advantages of Kubernetes since you can run workloads on-premises, hybrid or public cloud infrastructures.
-The repo has instructions how to deploy the application to Minikube and to the managed IBM Cloud Kubernetes Service.
+> Fortunately, this is one of the main advantages of Kubernetes since you can run workloads on-premises, hybrid, or public cloud infrastructures.
+The repo has instructions for how to deploy the application to Minikube and to the managed IBM Cloud Kubernetes Service.

 ---

 ## 2. **Microservices and Web app**

 These are the responsibilities of the different microservices and the Web app.
-The implementation organization of these services do  follow the [clean architecture software design philosophy](https://whatis.techtarget.com/definition/clean-architecture).
+The implementation and organization of these services  follow the [clean architecture software design philosophy](https://whatis.techtarget.com/definition/clean-architecture).

 ---